jackbuilder/BeBot/ReadMe.txt

 There is a settings module to handle configuration of most aspects and many modules for BeBot.
 Most notable is the Security module.
-To start configuring it send a tell to your bot with "!settings security".
-For a list of modules whose settings are configurable by the new interface send a tell to your bot with "!settings".
+To start configuring it send a sendTell to your bot with "!settings security".
+For a list of modules whose settings are configurable by the new interface send a sendTell to your bot with "!settings".